klamt-lab/straindesign/README.rst

 A COBRApy\ :html:`<a href="#ref1"><sup>[1]</sup></a>`\ -based package for computational design of metabolic networks
 ======================================================================

-The comprehensive package for MILP-based strain design design computation with the COBRApy toolbox supports MCS, MCS with nested optimization, OptKnock, RobustKnock and OptCouple, GPR-rule integration, gene and reaction knockouts and additions as well as regulatory interventions.
+The comprehensive StrainDesign package for MILP-based strain design computation with the COBRApy toolbox supports MCS, MCS with nested optimization, OptKnock, RobustKnock and OptCouple, GPR-rule integration, gene and reaction knockouts and additions as well as regulatory interventions.
 The automatic lossless network and GPR compression allows strain design computations from genome-scale metabolic networks.
 Supported solvers are GLPK (available from COBRApy), CPLEX, Gurobi and SCIP (manual install, see below). `Getting started... <https://straindesign.readthedocs.io/en/latest/>`_

 |pic1| |pic2| |pic3|